-Kylie Jenner Shows Birthday Love To Daughter Stormi: ‘Thank You God For Sending This Little Soul To Me’
+Kylie Jenner Shows Birthday Love To Daughter Stormi: 'Thank You God For Sending This Little Soul To Me'

-Kylie Jenner shared a slideshow of 10 images and videos with her 213 million Instagram followers in honor of daughter Stormi Webster’s third birthday.
-The adorable sequence featured the toddler, the product of Kylie’s relationship with rapper Travis Scott, as she experienced some of the most memorable moments of her life thus far.
+Kylie Jenner shared a slideshow of 10 images and videos with her 213 million Instagram followers in honor of daughter Stormi Webster's third birthday.
+The adorable sequence featured the toddler -- who is the product of Kylie's relationship with rapper Travis Scott -- as she experienced some of the most memorable moments of her life thus far.

-Fans hit the “like” button on the slideshow over 4 million times.
+Fans hit the like button on the slideshow over 4 million times.

 In a montage that can be seen here, Kylie featured some never-before-seen clips and pics of her only daughter.
 Some were taken of the child alone while others featured her and her father.